vitaglianog/umls-server/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

-To search for HPO or NCIT concepts related to a term:
+To search for related to a term (e.g. "cancer") in a specific ontology (e.g. "HPO" or "NCI"):
 ```sh
 curl "http://your-ec2-public-ip:8000/terms?search=cancer&ontology=HPO"